HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_application_state.md

 The DTR app SHALL only be scoped to one patient and be prohibited from accessing resources aside from the ones the EHR has authorized it to gain access to.
 The payer system SHALL only provide DocumentReferences for usage by the DTR app if it is scoped to a specific patient.
 The DTR app should not be allowed to query all in-progress QuestionnaireResponses without specifying a patient to limit the search.

 The system responsible for saving the sessions should prune old sessions by checking the date on the DocumentReference resource.
 The system can decide how long to wait before deleting an old session.
 The DocumentReference SHALL be deleted if the QuestionnaireResponse is saved to the EHR and the session finishes.

-### SMART on FHIR applications and Servers
-SMART on FHIR applications must be launched by a host that is accessible to the launching Electronic Health Record (EHR) System.
-Once launched, a SMART on FHIR application may communicate with the host that it was initially launched from.
-This may be to retrieve data to assist in the functionality of the SMART on FHIR application, or it may be to record actions taken by the application user.

-In the case of DTR, the SMART on FHIR application may be launched from a number of locations.
-A likely scenario is that the DTR conformant SMART on FHIR application will be hosted by a payer IT system.

-The DTR process may send information back to the host it was launched from or send the information on another server (e.g. payer server) in order to save application state.
-As mentioned in the previous section, the services and formats used to communicate state information are outside the scope of this IG.

-### Requesting User Identity
-To persist application state, the DTR process will need to know who is currently using the application.
-SMART on FHIR provides methods for the application to obtain this information.

 #### SMART App Launch Framework IG
 Using the SMART App Launch Framework IG, the DTR process should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
 The DTR process can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistance of application state.